How to use AI to search Confluence or Notion: A complete guide

 When a dedicated knowledge platform is the better choice

-Built-in AI search is a nice idea, but teams with knowledge spread across a modern, varied set of tools will hit its limits fast.
+Built-in AI search is a strong starting point, but teams with knowledge spread across a modern, varied set of tools can benefit from a platform-agnostic companion.

-A dedicated, platform-agnostic tool like eesel AI is designed to solve this exact problem without making you switch platforms.
+A tool like eesel AI is designed to complement your current setup without making you switch platforms.
 It connects all your knowledge, no matter where it is.
-The setup is self-serve and takes just a few minutes, not weeks or months.
+The setup is self-serve and takes just a few minutes.
 Plus, with handy features like the ability to simulate how the AI will answer questions based on your past data before you even go live, you can launch with confidence.
-The pricing for eesel AI is also straightforward, so it's a much more scalable solution as your company gets bigger.
+The pricing for eesel AI is also straightforward, making it a scalable solution as your company expands in 2026.

 A screenshot of the eesel AI testing and simulation feature, which allows users to see how the AI will perform before launching.